AlexanderMakarov/activitywatch-ets/README.md

       from left/right".
 - [x] Add ability to change strategies in `analyze_activities_per_strategy`.
 - [x] Add "in_only_if_window_app" to strategies (similar to out_only_not_afk).
+- [x] Change licence.
 - [ ] Extend "in_only_if_window_app" to take into account "title" - like for Jira in browser should be opened tab with relevant ID in the title.
-- [ ] Add ability to cut by AFK both events and activities.
+- [ ] Add ability to separate distinct activity by name, like 'ETS' or 'Slack meeting' in Window events.
-- [ ] Add ability to extract Slack meetings as separate activities and be not affected by AFK.
-Extract name of interlocutor.
+      For Slack meetings need to extract name of interlocutor.
+- [ ] Add "density" characteristic for the `ActivityByStrategy` to choose "basic activity".
-- [ ] Make ability to extract
+- [ ] Add ability to cut by AFK both events and activities (example?).
-- [ ] Keep exact events in result activities.
+- [ ] Keep exact events in result activities (example?).
+- [ ] Add Google Calendar importer.
+- [ ] Add CI with tests coverage.
-- [ ] Complete get_activities.py
+- [ ] Prepare script to run all event importers and get_activities.py for the specific date.
 - [ ] Try it for myself.
-Adjust `STRATEGIES` and code if need.
+Adjust `Config` and code if need.
-- [ ] Change licence.
 - [ ] Use for ETS for a few days.
-Adjust `STRATEGIES`.
+Adjust `Config`.
 - [ ] Support case when Stopwatch events intersect with other ones like [0<-SW->2][1<-AFK->4][3<-SW->4]
 - [ ] Prepare for distribution (decide how it would look like).
-- [ ] Support intersecting AFK events in analyzer.analyze_activities_per_strategy
 - [ ] Importers - support parsing few days at once.
 - [ ] OWA importer - adopt Chrome as well.